One dead in Columbia City house fire

 Around 12:15 a.m.
 Friday, the Columbia City Fire Department was called to a house fire in the 900 Block of East Van Buren Street.

-When firefighters arrived, the house was fully engulfed in flames and firefighters immediately started fighting the blaze.
+When firefighters arrived, the house was fully engulfed in flames.
 Columbia City Fire Department was assisted by Columbia Township and Thorncreek Township Fire Department.

 One person was discovered deceased inside the home, confirmed Columbia City Mayor Ryan Daniel.